 Teachers were decked in colours of red, white and blue, and children had French flags painted on their faces.
 Each classroom was decorated with red, white and blue streamers, drapes of cloths, accompanied by pictorial charts and information of all things French.
-Each class had their own food craft session on that day.
+Each class had its own food craft session on that day.

 Hot Chocolate with Croissants

-We made our first stop to the Nursery One classroom (2-3 years old).
+We made our first stop at the Nursery One classroom (2-3 years old).
 The kids and their teachers, Ms Tini and Ms Lucy, were in the process of preparing their chocolate concoction.
 Each child took turns to stir the cocoa mixture and had a chance to add in some marshmallows.
 Once the hot chocolate was ready and cooled, the children accompanied the warm aromatic drink with fluffy mini croissants.
 Some of them even dipped it in their warm cup of hot chocolate.
 Mmm… who can resist a cup of aromatic hot chocolate?